component-lib@0.3.2 selects the same source for every build until the manifest

 Vendoring policy is controlled by the root workspace manifest:

-Workspace Name ([workspace].name)
+Workspace name ([workspace].name)

-name is omitted, pcb publish derives the workspace name from the first path segment of [workspace].repository.
-For example, anything.com/XYZ/boards/MyBoard uses XYZ.
+name is omitted, pcb publish derives the workspace name from the first

 Endpoint ([workspace].endpoint)

-Workspace manifests can override the Diode host suffix used by CLI commands that talk to Diode services:
+Workspace manifests can override the Diode host suffix used by CLI commands

-BOM Matching ([workspace.bom])
+BOM matching ([workspace.bom])

 --registryto search more than one registry.